Vellaikaara Durai: Plot

-Yamuna's mother died when she was five years old, and her father Manickam (Gnanavel) looked after her.
+Yamuna's mother died when she was five years old, and her father Manickam looked after her.
 Manickam takes care of the people's problems, considers them as his own, and helps them.
 He promises the men that he will give Varadhan the money they borrowed, and helps them.
 One day, Manickam dies, and no one helps Yamuna give Varadhan the money that Manickam promised to give.
 Varadhan gives her an idea by saying that if she marries him, she will not need to give the money, so Yamuna reluctantly agrees.
 Murugan then asks if she needs any help, but Yamuna refuses, and they separate.
 Somehow, Varadhan finds them and hits Murugan unconscious.
 He forcefully takes Yamuna with him and arranges their marriage.
 However, the man who is unable to speak, later revealed to be a terrorist, dies, and their marriage stops.
 Yamuna sees Murugan, hugs him, and asks him to kill Varadhan and stop the marriage.
 Murugan agrees and plans to kill him, but everything does not go according to plan.
 Murugan and Pandi stop the wedding by saying that there is a bomb attached to Pandi and it will explode.
 Some terrorists kidnap Varadhan.
 It turns out that the bomb on Pandi isn't a dummy one but the real thing.
 Everyone escapes the house except Pandi.
 Yamuna and Murugan are united together by quarreling.
 In the end, the bomb explodes and Pandi is launched up like a rocket.